-The Lofty Riverside development requires an Official Plan Amendment and a Zoning Bylaw Amendment, as well as a Site Plan Control Application.
+The Lofty Riverside development requires an Official Plan Amendment and a Zoning Bylaw Amendment.
+Both of those applications have been submitted and are being reviewed.
+In addition, Site Plan Control is also required.

 These three development applications require thorough review of the applicable policies, including those presented in the Provincial Policy Statement (PPS) 2020, the City of Ottawa Official Plan, the existing Zoning By-law, and lastly, any existing community plans or design guidelines that may be applicable.
-The following sets out this review.